 In March 2013, DHEC identified a preferred cleanup alternative for the Congaree River sediments and soils as No. 4 - Removal of the TLM and Impacted Sediments.

-Federal and state laws govern activities in (or affecting) navigable waters, therefore various permits will be required if it is selected as the final cleanup alternative.
-The United States Army Corps of Engineers and DHEC have established a joint application process for activities requiring both federal and state reviews or approvals.
+Federal and state laws govern activities in (or affecting) navigable waters, therefore various permits will be required if it were selected as the final cleanup alternative.
+The United States Army Corps of Engineers (USACOE) and DHEC have established a joint application process for activities requiring both federal and state reviews or approvals.
 The permit processes require SCE&G to submit detailed information for the project addressing, but not limited to, the following:

 During the permitting process, several significant design issues with the cofferdam were identified and caused the need for a re-evaluation of the proposed removal action.
 These issues included:

 DHEC is currently re-evaluating the cleanup alternatives outlined in the Engineering Evaluation/Cost Analysis (EE/CA).Â The Administrative Record includes documents that DHEC is using to evaluate the alternatives.

 For questions or additional information about the Congaree River project, please contact Lucas Berresford, DHEC Project Manager, at (803) 898-0747, or by e-mail at email@example.com.